Skip to main content

 Common Mistakes to Avoid

-• 3Failing to report foreign pension plans
+• 3Failing to report Canadian pension plans (RRSPs, TFSAs) as specified foreign financial assets

 Related Terms